Goldokpa/Rental-management/README.md

 # Rental-management
-A Bike rental management for individuals to rent and return bike
+A Bike rental management system for individuals to rent and return bike